 - BetBull should be soon up and running to take real-money wagers.

 That decision paved the way for every state in the country as far as legalizing sports betting.
-Heading into this year, around 17 states plus the District of Columbia took advantage of the situation.
+Heading into this year, around 17 states plus DC sportsbooks took advantage of the situation.

-Virginia and Washington were two states that passed legislation for legal sports betting earlier this year.
-Favorable voter referendums in this November’s election have cleared the way for legal sports betting in Louisiana, Maryland and South Dakota.
+Virginia sportsbooks and Washington sportsbooks were two states that passed legislation earlier this year.
+Favorable voter referendums in this November’s election have cleared the way for Louisiana sportsbooks, Maryland sportsbooks, and South Dakota sportsbooks.

 All five of these states have started the regulatory process to go live.
-Virginia could be the first state out of the gate in 2021 with approval of a licensing system for mobile sportsbook apps.
+VA could be the first state out of the gate in 2021 with the approval of a licensing system for mobile sportsbook apps.

 Given the current lineup, half of the US 50 states could be up and running with legal sports betting in one form or another by the end of next year.
 Now the spotlight turns to the other half of the states still on the fence.

-The biggest markets in this remaining group include New York, Texas, California and Florida.
+The biggest markets in this remaining group include New York sportsbooks, Texas sportsbooks, California sportsbooks, and Florida sportsbooks.
 The Empire State should be the first to fall.
 Legal sports betting already exists in several upstate tribal casinos.
-The current push centers on legislative efforts to bring retail sports betting to New York City along with mobile sportsbook apps.
+The current push centers on legislative efforts to bring retail sports betting to NYC along with mobile sportsbook apps.

-Of the other three states, Texas is viewed as the biggest prize.
-Billionaire businessman Sheldon Adelson has taken a special interest in the Lone Star State as the principle owner of Las Vegas Sands.
+Of the other three states, TX is viewed as the biggest prize.
+Billionaire businessman Sheldon Adelson has taken a special interest in the Lone Star State as the principal owner of Las Vegas Sands.
 Boyd Gaming is also taken an active role in lobbying for a change.

-Traditionally, Texas has taken a hard stance against casino gambling.
+Traditionally, TX has taken a hard stance against casino gambling.
 However, budgetary pressures are starting to loosen the Republican Party’s hardline grip.

 California did pursue legislation that would open the door to legal sports betting but it failed to gain enough traction with state lawmakers.
 It could still take a few years to change the current political climate.

-A few of the other smaller markets that could move towards legalization of sports betting include Kentucky, Ohio and Nebraska.
-All three states are facing competitive issues with neighboring states offering sports betting at this time.
+A few of the other smaller markets that could move towards legalization include Kentucky sportsbooks, Ohio sportsbooks, and Nebraska sportsbooks.
+All three states are facing competitive issues with neighboring states offering betting at this time.